s0ders/akira.sh/content/posts/thoughts-on-semver.md

 In the book [Software Engineering at Google](https://www.oreilly.com/library/view/software-engineering-at/9781492082781/), Titus Winter points the limitations of Semantic Versioning.

-First, it might over promise:
+First, it might overpromise:

-- Over promise (human error, hirum law)
+- Over promise (human error, Hirum law)
-- Over constraints (lack of fine grained API, major bump for Foo() does not affect Bar() clients)
+- Over constraints (lack of fine-grained API, major bump for Foo() does not affect Bar() clients)

 - Major version are not sacred: https://tom.preston-werner.com/2022/05/23/major-version-numbers-are-not-sacred